jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 **Tips**: Note we had to move around a bit inside the lukeghg package.

-## D GHG inventory to CRFReporter xml file
+## 4. GHG inventory to CRFReporter xml file

 [`run-ghg-master.sh`](lukeghg/lukeghg/bin/run-ghg-master.sh) is a script that sets directories and files to insert GHG inventory results to CRFReporter PartyProfile xml.
-Edit the following command options if needed and update lukeghg package as  in *C Update lukeghg python package*:
+Edit the following command options if needed and update lukeghg package as  in *3.
+Update lukeghg python package*:

 - -c Location of the GHG inventory files
 - -n Location of the GHG iventory files for NIR section in CRFReporter